 Read More

-“Tyrants fear the poet.”
+Inaugural Poets “Tyrants fear the poet.”
 Amanda Gorman JOHN KENNEDY and ROBERT FROST Inauguration Day 1961, the handsome young president and the weathered New England poet, both hatless in the DC January chill.
-“The land was ours, before we were the land’s … ” BILL CLINTON and MAYA ANGELOU Inauguration Day 1993, the charismatic president…
+“The land was ours, before we were the land’s … ” BILL CLINTON and MAYA ANGELOU Inauguration Day 1993,…

 Read More

-As a kid I gave my parents little trouble and later showed only the usual rebellious teen spirit.
+Good Girl As a kid I gave my parents little trouble and later showed only the usual rebellious teen spirit.
 (They disapproved of guys I dated, but that’s another story).
-And altho I’ve stood on picket lines, argued before the Corps of Engineers against ecologically disastrous city projects, marched for good causes, volunteered for a few, and did…
+And although I’ve stood on picket lines, argued before the Corps of Engineers against ecologically disastrous city projects, marched for good causes, volunteered for a few,…

 Read More